 The different campaigns allowed the complete release of the church of which only the chevet and the western facade remain.
 The estimated length of the church is 28 m long and 8.60 m wide.
 The church is enlarged to the north, probably between the mid-12th and early 13th century, with the establishment of a new aisle.
 During the thirteenth century, the building undergoes a third modification with the installation of a front body facing his portal.
 To date, 170 graves have been recorded and three types of burials have been referenced: rock tombs for the oldest levels, chests built of rubble and cut stones, burials in the ground for the most recent ones.
 The discovery of several burial vaults is also a problem of research on the mode of operation of this type of burial.

-The site opens its doors to the public on Monday, July 16th.
+The site opens its doors to the public.
 On this occasion, the archaeologists will present the remains and will share the latest discoveries.
 Free tours lasting about 30 minutes are planned for groups of up to 15 people.